-One of the biggest inconveniences, and sometimes even a hazard, for travellers in the Andean Highlands of Peru and Bolivia is the height itself.
-So high above sea level the air is considerably thinner and less oxygen rich.
+One of the biggest inconveniences, and sometimes even a hazard, for travelers in the Andean Highlands of Peru and Bolivia, is the height itself.
+So high above sea level, the air is considerably thinner and less oxygen-rich.
 The local Quechua, Aymara, and other indigenous groups have had thousands of years to adapt to the mountain air, but if you’re from any other part of the world that isn’t Highland Ethiopia or Tibet, you’re going to need to take extra precautions.

 Altitude sickness is known as “Soroche” in Peru and Bolivia, which is the Quechua term for the affliction.
 It usually kicks in at about 2500 meters (8000 feet).
 Symptoms include nausea, diarrhea, vomiting, headaches, fatigue, drowsiness, trouble sleeping, lethargy, swelling, high blood pressure, rapid heartbeat, and a loss of appetite.
 If you have heart or respiratory problems, it’s best if you speak with your doctor before heading up into the Andes, as altitude sickness can be fatal to people with pre-existing conditions.

-It is much easier to get drunk at high altitude, so enjoy yourself, but don’t go too hard on the Cusqueñas and Pisco, as you’ll get messed up much faster than you are used to in lower areas.
-Tobacco will also make breathing more difficult, so if you want to stop smoking, a trip to the andes is a good reason to go cold turkey.
-Eating foods high in carbohydrates can also help keep you healthy, and fortunately the andes are the native home of the carbohydrate rich potato, so eat local!
+It is much easier to get drunk at high altitudes, so enjoy yourself, but don’t go too hard on the Cusqueñas and Pisco, as you’ll get messed up much faster than you are used to in lower areas.
+Tobacco will also make breathing more difficult, so if you want to stop smoking, a trip to the Andes is a good reason to go cold turkey.
+Eating foods high in carbohydrates can also help keep you healthy, and fortunately, the Andes is the home of the carbohydrate-rich potato, so eat local!

 If you happen to already be taking the prescription Diamox (generic: Acetazolamide), rejoice.
 Thought it was developed to combat glaucoma, it has proven to be quite beneficial for treating altitude sickness.
 Nifedipine and dexamethasone are also effective at treating the symptoms of altitude sickness, but as with any medication, be sure you’re not also taking something else that will cause harmful interactions.